 1. Risk Minimization for Zero-shot Sequence Labeling

 In this paper, Dr. Tu’s group investigated cross-lingual zero-shot sequence labeling, i.e., building a sequence labeler without annotated datasets for the target language.
-They proposed a novel unied framework for zero-shot sequence labeling with minimum risk training and designed a new decomposable risk function that models the relations between the predicted labels in the source models and the true labels.
+They proposed a novel unified framework for zero-shot sequence labeling with minimum risk training and designed a new decomposable risk function that models the relations between the predicted labels in the source models and the true labels.
 By making the risk function trainable, they drew a connection between minimum risk training and latent variable model learning.
-They also proposed a unied learning algorithm based on the expectation maximization (EM) algorithm.
+They also proposed a unified learning algorithm based on the expectation maximization (EM) algorithm.
 Hu Zechuan, second year Master student in Dr. Tu's group, is the first author of the paper.

 Paper link: http://faculty.sist.shanghaitech.edu.cn/faculty/tukw/acl21rm.pdf